shawngraham/cdh2020/content/en/docs/4-assessment.md

 At the end of each week, you will provide to me through a form that can be found on each weekly page the links to your evidence for me to consider, by Sunday evening.

 I will return feedback to you within two or three days.
 I will write you a note giving you my perspective on what you've done (using the lens of the learning outcomes), and offering advice.
+Your weekly work will be assessed as 'satisfactory' or 'unsatisfactory'.

+This feedback will also be mapped against the learning outcomes, so that you know how you are progressing throughout the course.

 ### The Exit Ticket